 Because the carriage of the embroidery machine is located inside the arm of the sewing space, this machine has less of an extended embroidery area to the left of the machine.
 Thus, it takes up less space.

 It also includes 73 built-in embroidery designs and 3 monogramming fonts.
 Furthermore, you can import designs via USB and edit on-screen like with the Brother machines.
 On-screen editing features include changing sizes, rotating, and mirror imaging.
 There are no sewing features available for this machine and no automatic jump-thread trimming.

-However, one thing to recommend it is the maximum embroidery speed of 650 spm.
+However, the maximum embroidery speed of 650 spm is a nice perk!